 Committees & Councils

 NTCA–The Rural Broadband Association (NTCA) is proud of the fact that it works closely with its members to further its mission, vision and values.
 In doing so, each summer the NTCA board solicits member participation in committees and councils that meet throughout the year.
-Membership on the thirteen standing committees is open to directors, managers and employees of member systems and, for the Legal Committee, attorneys for cooperative and commercial company members.
+Committee members serve one-year terms at the discretion of the NTCA Board, and appointments are made from a cross section of members to ensure that the association benefits from the involvement of a diverse group.
+Membership on 12 committees is open to directors, managers and employees of member systems, and associate members are eligible to serve on committees other than the Industry and Regulatory Policy and Competitive and Advanced Services Committees.
+Associate members are eligible to serve on the Associate Member Task Force reporting to the Industry and Regulatory Policy Committee.
+Attorneys for member companies are eligible to serve on the Legal Committee.

 Committee members serve one-year terms at the Board’s discretion, and are expected to attend all committee meetings and fully participate in all committee proceedings.